-Lapodia, nestled in the arid landscape of Rajasthan, India, was once a poignant symbol of destitution.
-Its broken mud embankment mirrored the challenges faced by its inhabitants – poverty, malnutrition, and an unrelenting battle against nature.
-Basic necessities like soap, sugar, and milk were luxu Read more
+Lapodia, a village nestled in the arid landscape of Rajasthan, India, was once a striking symbol of destitution.
+The cracked and broken mud embankment that surrounded the village mirrored the challenges faced by its inhabitants – poverty, malnutritio Read more

 Trending